Our top pick for

 We're not expecting United Airlines to pay a dividend over the next 12 months.

-United Airlines Holdings, Inc., through its subsidiaries, provides air transportation services in North America, Asia, Europe, Africa, the Pacific, the Middle East, and Latin America.
-It transports people and cargo through its mainline and regional fleets.
-As of February 28, 2020, the company operated approximately 791 mainline aircraft.
-It also sells fuel; and offers catering, ground handling, and maintenance services for third parties.
+United Airlines Holdings, Inc. , through its subsidiaries, provides air transportation services in North America, Asia, Europe, Africa, the Pacific, the Middle East, and Latin America.
+The company transports people and cargo through its mainline and regional fleets.
+It also offers ground handling, flight academy, frequent flyer award non-travel redemptions, and maintenance services for third parties.
 The company was formerly known as United Continental Holdings, Inc. and changed its name to United Airlines Holdings, Inc. in June 2019.
-United Airlines Holdings, Inc. was founded in 1934 and is headquartered in Chicago, Illinois.

-Steps to owning and managing HFFG, with 24-hour and historical pricing before you buy.
+Steps to owning and managing BKNG, with 24-hour and historical pricing before you buy.